renec-chain/renec/docs/src/running-validator/validator-start.md

 The default value attempts to keep the ledger disk usage under 500GB.
 More or less disk usage may be requested by adding an argument to `--limit-ledger-size` if desired.
-Check `solana-validator --help` for the default limit value used by `--limit-ledger-size`.
+Check `renec-validator --help` for the default limit value used by `--limit-ledger-size`.
 More information about selecting a custom limit value is [available here](https://github.com/solana-labs/solana/blob/36167b032c03fc7d1d8c288bb621920aaf903311/core/src/ledger_cleanup_service.rs#L23-L34).